-300 Blankets was borne out of the basic principle of being compassionate, respectful and caring towards all people in our community.
+300 Blankets was borne out of the basic principles of compassion, respect and care towards all people in our community.

 In 2012, two volunteers with the St Vincent de Paul Society Soup Vans, Warren Tu and Kim Nguyen, decided that something had to be done to curb the shortage of blankets they identified on their rounds of Melbourne’s streets.
 After food and water, blankets was the most sought after product and there was never enough.
 Driven to make a difference, they decided to raise enough funds to purchase 300 blankets, on the premise that the soup van would encounter approximately 300 people in one evening.